SlimJallouli/STM32_FleetProvisioning/README.md

 - Devices are automatically register to a ThingGroup in AWS

 ## 2. Fleet Provisioning Flow
->Note: This process is done only once and all the IoT devices can use the same firmware and claim certificate to autoregister register and connect to AWS.
+>Note: This process is done only once and all the IoT devices can use the same firmware and claim certificate to autoregister and connect to AWS.

 > OpenSSL is used to generate the CSR to ensure that AWS generates a claim certificate compatible with the firmware running on STM32.